Skip to content

 Two surfaces, one in-process (CLI) and one hosted (multi-user team deployment):

 • docforge serve --api — FastAPI over HTTP.
 Hosted deployment with multiple users via Entra ID authentication.
 Since v0.3 Phase 4b, the API offloads embedding to a separate embedder Container App by setting EMBEDDER_URL.
 Search API replicas drop from ~2 GB RSS to ~400 MB and cold-start in ~30 s (just container spin-up; no model load).
-The embedder hosts the model behind a shared-secret bearer token (EMBEDDER_TOKEN); the GPU-backed Qwen3-Embedding-4B embedder loads the ~10 GB model into VRAM in 2-3 minutes — run with minReplicas: 2 to avoid cold starts in production.
+The embedder hosts the model behind a shared-secret bearer token (EMBEDDER_TOKEN); the GPU-backed Qwen3-Embedding-4B embedder loads the ~10 GB model into VRAM in 2-3 minutes — run with minReplicas: 1 to keep it warm and avoid cold starts in production.

 Both surfaces expose a single primary tool: search_documentation(query, user_name, team_name, area_name?, limit?).
 Results include source URL + title + section attribution.